insooth/insooth.github.io/partial-functions-magic-values.md

 ## Function return value

-Function's return value type defines _co-domain_ that includes all the possible values of return type.
+Function's return type defines _co-domain_ that includes all the possible values of return type.
 Function `distance` returns all the possible `unsigned` values, and value `0` is marked as magic to indicate invalid input or other errors.
 That is a common technique in C programming to return magic value indicating failure.
 Unfortunately, `distance` does it wrong.

 Consider output of `distance(p, p)`, where `p` is an object of `Point`.
 Distance between two same points shall be zero metres, and zero indicates failure.
 We found severe bug: in certain cases correct input produces correct output that is indistinguishable from failure.
 Due to fact it happens only _in certain cases_ during execution, it makes debgging real challenge.